rencewang/personal-arial/src/content/posts/2018-07-22-nocturnal-animals-gone-girl.md

 updated: 2018-07-22 19:41
 year: 2018
 published: true
-category: Movie and TV
+category: Review
-tag: [Tom Ford, David Fincher]
+tag: [Movie and TV]
 permalink: '/blog/gone-girl-nocturnal-animals'
 type: post
+defaultExpanded: false
 description: 'What she never considers is that, perhaps, she doesn’t need to be the cool girl, and Nick doesn’t have to be a model husband.
 Her life can be saved from the lies.
 But no, that’s not what the Gone Girl wants.
 Truth?
 Happiness?
 Who cares.
 It’s only for show anyway.'
 ---